partrickli/frontend-nanodegree-feedreader/README.md

 # Project Overview

-In this project you are given a web-based application that reads RSS feeds.
+A web-based application that reads RSS feeds.
 A jasmine test is written for testing the project work correctly.

 # Running